Medication Aide Training Program

 - MA students must be able to read, write and communicate in English.

 - MA students must be listed on the OSBN registry as a CNA in good standing prior to enrolling in the MA training program.

-- MA Students must provide documentation of at least six (6) months full-time on-the-job experience (960 hours), or the equivalent in part-time hours, in a paid position as a Nursing Assistant under the supervision of a nurse since the completion of their NA-1 training program.
+- a letter from their current or former employer documenting the student has at least six (6) months on-the-job experience, a minimum of 832 hours, in a paid position as a Nursing Assistant, under the supervision of a nurse, since the completion of their NA-1 training program.